khalifaali/groupMeToGooglePhotos/README.md

 # groupMeToGooglePhotos
 This script allows you to connect to groupme and pull all associated images and push them to google photos...Atleast I hope so lol.
 Gotta look at Google Photos API and see if I can get download the image from groupme cdn.

+<em> Update! </em>I can do all those things in the description.
+Essentially the script will pull as many pictures as you want and save them in the current working directory in a folder named after the selected group chat.
 <!DOCTYPE html>
 <h1>Hey, I'm Khalif and welcome to groupMeToGooglePhotos</h1>